valeriangalliat/blog/2021/08/why-i-switched-to-firefox-lockwise-as-my-password-manager.md

 ## Why you should use a password manager

-* Passwords are the most widespread way of authentication to websites and other services on the Internet.
+* Passwords are the most widespread way of authentication to websites and other services on the internet.
 * The average user tends to log in [on over a hundred services](https://blog.dashlane.com/world-password-day/), and it's only going to grow over time.